mozilla/ActiveData/docs/jx_Reference.md

       - **max** - offset from ```rownum``` where window ends (```rows[rownum + max] == null```)
   - **aggregate** - an aggregate function to apply on **value** over the **range**, (or whole group if range is not defined)

-**Please note: The javascript Qb library uses "analytic" instead of "window".**
+**Please note: The javascript JSON Expressions library uses "analytic" instead of "window".**

 having
 ------